newellbrandon/kastendevhub.github.io/README.md

     git fetch upstream && git diff upstream/master && git merge upstream/master
     ```

-3. Make changes and [test locally](#testing-locally-1); when ready, git commit and push your fork.
+3. Make changes and [test locally](#testing-locally-1); when ready, git commit and push your fork
-4. Submit a Pull Request and add at least one peer reviewer.
+4. Submit a Pull Request and add at least one peer reviewer

 Upon every commit/merged PR, Github pages automatically triggers a GitHub action to render the site.